 There are several ways to determine the radar wave propagation velocity.
-Each of them has its advantages and its disadvantages.
-In this project the velocity determination was performed by keeping the transmitter fixed in the borehole while moving the receiver downwards in the borehole.
+Each of them shows certain advantages and disadvantages.
+In this project, the velocity determination was performed by keeping the transmitter fixed in a borehole while moving the receiver downwards in the same borehole.
 The result is plotted in Figure 4-2 and the calculation shows a velocity of 128 m/micro seconds.
-The velocity measurement was performed in borehole HFM03 with the 100 MHz antenna.
+The velocity measurement was performed, within another project /1/, in borehole HFM03 with the 100 MHz antenna.

 Figure 4-2.
-Results from velocity measurements in HFM03.
+Results from velocity measurements in HFM03 /1/.